 Accordingly, all countries should make increasing women’s employment a central plank of national development policies by setting ambitious targets to increase the female employment to population ratio to 60% by 2020 and 70% by 2030.
 To achieve this, countries should endorse policies and implement programs that simultaneously increase the supply of women who are “work-enabled” and the demand for their employment.
 It is important that all policies and programs are designed to specifically benefit women on the lowest incomes and women with dependent children, as they so often face steepest barriers to earning incomes.
 Prioritizing progress among these women should also maximize reductions in poverty and inequality and improvements in population health.
 The ultimate goal is to equalize male and female employment to population ratios over time.

-The United Nations and its agencies should elevate women’s employment to center stage in the Sustainable Development Goals, ensure that all agencies understand the primacy of women’s incomes to development, and incorporate a women’s employment agenda into their programs.
+The United Nations (UN) and its agencies should elevate women’s employment to center stage in the Sustainable Development Goals, ensure that all agencies understand the primacy of women’s incomes to development, and incorporate a women’s employment agenda into their programs.
 Getting back on the convergence track with women’s and men’s employment ratios could drive the next wave of global growth and development.

 Back On Track